willibrandon/gonuget/docs/GONUGET-PROPOSAL.md

 ## Project Vision

-Build the **definitive NuGet client library for Go** that meets and exceeds the official C# NuGet.Client in functionality, performance, and developer experience.
+Build a **comprehensive NuGet client library for Go** that meets and exceeds the official C# NuGet.Client in functionality, performance, and developer experience.
 This library will be the foundation for LazyNuGet and any other Go tools that need to interact with NuGet feeds.

 ---